awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/1a_cur_setup.md

 ### Option 2.
 Single account deployment
 {{%expand "Click here see steps for preparing your Cost & Usage report and Athena integraton manually" %}}

-If you want to set up CUR and dashboards in a __single account__ or in a __management (payer) account__ directly, it is possible, but in this case you need to make sure you apply [least privileges](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) systematically.
-For the deployment of CUR see [Manual setup of a CUR]({{< ref "#manual-setup-of-cost-and-usage-report-and-athena-integration" >}}).
+If you want to set up CUR and dashboards in a __single account__ or in a __management (payer) account__ directly, it is possible, but in this case you need to make sure you apply [least privileges](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege/) systematically.

-You can set up CUR in billing console and configure Athena integration from a CloudFormation template (provided with your CUR)[https://docs.aws.amazon.com/cur/latest/userguide/use-athena-cf.html] (in the same S3 bucket as your CUR).
+You can set up CUR in billing console and configure Athena integration from a CloudFormation template [provided with your CUR](https://docs.aws.amazon.com/cur/latest/userguide/use-athena-cf.html) (in the same S3 bucket as your CUR).

 You can also use it for dashboards directly, however, we do not recommend this option.
 Please consider replicating CUR to a dedicated account.
 This way you can effectivly managed the access and avoid having unnecessary users in your payer account.
 If you still want to use this option, please apply least priviledge access to your payer account.